Nasrinkhan1/Nasrinkhan1/README.md

-## Hi there 👋

-**Nasrinkhan1/Nasrinkhan1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+## Hi, I'm Nasrin Khan.
+Welcome to my portfolio home page.👋

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on learning to use AI-powered tools to build business solutions for auditing and financial management.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use Artificial Intelligence for Business Data Analysis, Visualiztion, and Reporting.
+I am also learning Python and many Python packages for AI, data analysis, data processing, and automation of business workflows.

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...